Simone Inzaghi: Style of management

 Inzaghi has built a reputation for getting the most out of his players.
-He is known for deploying a 3-5-2 formation with wingbacks that like to get forward and join in the attacking play.
+He is known for deploying a 3–5–2 formation with wing-backs that like to get forward and join in the attacking play.
 In his preferred formation, two central strikers are supported by an attacking midfielder who sits just in front of the other two players in midfield.
-It is a tactically fluid system which appears like a 5-3-2 out of possession as the wingbacks drop back into defence.
+It is a tactically fluid system which appears like a 5–3–2 out of possession as the wing-backs drop back into defence.
 Inzaghi is also known for his versatility in how he sets his team up to defend.
 During his spell at Lazio, he implemented both a high press and a mid-block to win the ball back when their opponents were in possession.
+In 2022, Francesco Porzio of CBS Soccer noted that Inzaghi gave his players more freedom tactically than his predecessor Antonio Conte, which had a positive impact on the team's performances.
+Inzaghi's tactical approach at Inter in the lead-up to the 2023 Champions League final against Pep Guardiola's Manchester City was described as "reactive" by Miguel Delaney of The Independent, who noted that it was "difficult to identify patterns or trends in Inter’s play" under Inzaghi, and as such, preparing to face Inzaghi's teams posed challenges for opposing managers, as they were difficult to read.
+Beyond his tactical prowess, Inzaghi has also been praised for his leadership qualities as a manager, with James Horncastle of BBC Sport also noting in 2023 that he "is adaptable, a good man-manager and someone who manages moments in games".

 Personal life

 Born in Piacenza, Emilia-Romagna, Simone Inzaghi is the younger brother of Filippo Inzaghi, who also became a footballer and striker.

-A world-class forward, Filippo had very successful spells with Juventus and A.C.
-Milan, winning all domestic Italian titles as well as the UEFA Champions League twice, while also helping the Italy national team win the 2006 FIFA World Cup.
+On 14 May 2000, as Lazio unexpectedly won the Scudetto on the final matchday in a close title race, Inzaghi also found himself indirectly competing against his older brother, Filippo, who was at the time playing for Juventus in the away game against Perugia, which resulted in the infamous 1–0 defeat, which allowed Lazio to surpass Juventus in the first spot during the last hour of the competition.
+While Simone scored the opening goal from the penalty spot in the 3–0 historic win against Reggina, Filippo failed to make a difference in Perugia as Juventus lost the title race at its finish.

-Simone Inzaghi has three sons, Tommaso (born 29 April 2001), with actress and television presenter Alessia Marcuzzi (relationship ended in 2004), Lorenzo (born 14 April 2013) and Andrea (born 8 August 2020), with wife Gaia Lucariello (whom he married on 3 June 2018).
+Simone Inzaghi was in a relationship with actress and television presenter Alessia Marcuzzi until 2004.
+They have one son, born in 2001.
+He married Gaia Lucariello on 3 June 2018, and they have two sons.